hashgraph/hedera-sdk-reference/reference/cryptography/PrivateKey.md

 ##### `isDerivable` (): `boolean`

+Check if this private key supports derivation.

 ---

 ##### `derive` ( `index`: `Uint` ): `PrivateKey`

+Given a wallet/account index, derive a child key compatible with the iOS and Android wallets.

 ---

 ##### `sign` ( `message`: `bytes` ): `bytes`

+Sign a message with this private key.

 ---

 ##### `signTransaction` ( `transaction`: `Transaction<?>` ): `bytes`

+Sign a transaction with this private key.

 ---